palvarezimaz/garden-of-earthly-delights/README.md

-# The Garden of earthly delights
+# The Garden of Earthly Delights

 Tech stack: React, CSS by styled-components